GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1ColliderBit_1_1OPALDegenerateCharginoLimitAt208GeV.md

 ---
-title: 'class Gambit::ColliderBit::OPALDegenerateCharginoLimitAt208GeV'
+title: "class Gambit::ColliderBit::OPALDegenerateCharginoLimitAt208GeV"
-description: 'A class to contain the limit data from OPAL, hep-ex/0210043, figure 5a (in colour) '
+description: "A class to contain the limit data from OPAL, hep-ex/0210043, figure 5a (in colour) "

 ---

-# Gambit::ColliderBit::OPALDegenerateCharginoLimitAt208GeV
+# class Gambit::ColliderBit::OPALDegenerateCharginoLimitAt208GeV